AnthonyChiavelli/VisualGit/README.md

 Installation
 ============
 Python 3 and PyQt4 are required.
-These can be installed from the Ubuntu repos as "python3" and "python3-qt4" respectively.
+These can be installed from the Ubuntu repos as "python3" and ("python3-qt4" or "python3-pyqt4") respectively.

 At release, this project will be available on the python package index.
 Use pip or easy-install to install it, and the dependencies will be handled for you.

 We also plan to release binaries for linux (i386 and amd64), mac, and windows.

-Installation instructions coming soon.
+More detailed installation instructions coming soon.

 Usage
 =====